SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/XOR_gate/README.md

 ## Description
 The XOR gate (Exclusive-OR gate) is a fundamental digital logic gate.
 It outputs 1 when the number of 1s in the inputs is odd.

-In this project, the 2 input XOR gate is implemented in Verilog HDL using gate level modeling.
+In this project, the 2-input XOR gate is implemented in Verilog HDL using gate level modeling.

 ## Simulation
 ![Waveform](simulation/simulation.png)